-Y. Han et al., "Femtosecond Laser One-Step Microfabrication of Optical Fiber Inline Sqaure Resonators for Chemical Sensing," ASME 2007 International Mechanical Engineering Congress and Exposition, Volume 8: Heat Transfer, Fluid Flows, and Thermal Systems, Parts a and B, American Society of Mechanical Engineers (ASME), Jan 2007.
+Y. Han et al., "Femtosecond Laser One-Step Microfabrication of Optical Fiber Inline Sqaure Resonators for Chemical Sensing," Proceedings of the ASME 2007 International Mechanical Engineering Congress and Exposition: Heat Transfer, Fluid Flows, and Thermal Systems, vol. 8, American Society of Mechanical Engineers (ASME), Nov 2007.

 ASME 2007 International Mechanical Engineering Congress and Exposition (2007: Nov.
 11-15, Seattle, WA)

 Article - Conference proceedings

 © 2007 American Society of Mechanical Engineers (ASME), All rights reserved.